 Students are expected to attend school whenever instruction is provided.
-When it is anticipated that students will be absent from school for planned travel of longer than five days, an Application for Extended Leave needs to be completed and submitted to the school for review by the Principal.
-Parents must ensure that travel documentation, such as travel itinerary or e-ticket, is attached to the application.
-It is recommended that this application is completed and returned to the school as far in advance of the planned travel as possible.
+When it is anticipated that students will be absent from school for planned travel of longer than five days, an Application for Extended Leave needs to be completed and submitted to the school for review by the Principal with the appropriate evidence to support the application.

 The Principal will not approve travel during school term if it is deemed that the travel does not meet the requirements of the Department of Education policies and procedures.
-Where the Principal has declined an Application for Extended Leave - Travel, the parent or caregiver will be advised in writing.
+Where the Principal has declined an Application for Extended Leave - Travel, the parent or carer will be advised in writing.

 Please be aware that family holidays are not considered as an acceptable reason for leave under the Department of Education Exemption from School Procedures.
 Travel for family holidays outside of vacation periods is now counted as an unjustified absence and will be shown as such on school records.
-Therefore, parents and caregivers are encouraged to take holidays with their child during school vacation periods.
+Therefore, parents and carers are encouraged to take holidays with their child during school vacation periods.